 Are NMN Benefits Different for Men and Women?

-The metabolic benefits of NMN appear broadly similar between sexes, but the best clinical evidence we have is specifically in women — the landmark Washington University Science study enrolled only postmenopausal women.
+The metabolic benefits of NMN appear broadly similar between sexes, but the best clinical evidence we've is specifically in women, the landmark Washington University Science study enrolled only postmenopausal women.

 For women, the established evidence centers on insulin sensitivity and metabolic health.
 The Yoshino 2021 trial showed that NMN improved skeletal muscle insulin sensitivity, glucose disposal, and muscle remodeling gene expression in overweight postmenopausal women.
 This is relevant because insulin resistance accelerates significantly after menopause due to estrogen decline, and NMN's mechanism addresses this at the cellular level through NAD+-dependent SIRT1 activation.